AstroMusers/darkinferno/README.md

 DarkInferno consists of two scripts.
 One, darkinfernoradius.py, computes the steady-state temperature profile for given values of the dark matter mass and dark matter-nucleon scattering cross section, and returns the radius out to which the inner core is melted.
 The other, darkinfernotimedependent.py, computes the temperature profile as a function of time, assuming a uniform initial temperature.
 It then outputs the temperature at 400 km, as a function of time, as a list.

+DarkInferno makes use of the ASTERIA python package for modeling dark matter capture in the Earth.

 This repository contains both scripts, as well as a jupyter notebook demonstrating their usage.
 Two brief examples are shown below: